 What curriculum do you use?

 All of our learning is Reggio Emilia-inspired.
-We integrate elements of Spielgaben, The Good and the Beautiful, and Wild Math curriculums within our day.
+We integrate elements of Spielgaben, The Good and the Beautiful, Wild Math, and in-house developed lessons within our day.
 Our learning is fluid and child-directed.
-Teachers do not teach at students but often set up provocations or invitations to learn through play, based on student interest and curiosities.
+Teachers instruct based on interests within mini lessons and regularly set up provocations or invitations to learn through play, experiments, books, and discussions.

 What is Reggio Emilia?

 Reggio Emilia is a location in Italy that was significantly damaged during Allied bombing raids during WWII forcing the community to come together to rebuild.
 After escaping the bonds of fascism, the people of Reggio Emilia wanted an education system that promoted community and exploration (Edwards, Gandini & Forman, 2011).
 The education process is child led.
 The learner picks the topic and the teacher creates curriculum around the selected topic (Edwards et al., 2011).
 Teachers guide the experience and this leads to discovery and promotes the discovery process (Edwards et al., 2011).
 Parents are encouraged to participate in the learning process which aids in community building.